offen/analyticstxt/README.md

 # analytics.txt

+This specification is under heavy development.
+If you have feedback, feel invited to open an issue, but please consider this draft incomplete until we remove this section.

-## A File Format for Discoverable Usage of Analytics
+## A File Format for Discoverable Use of Analytics Software

 This is the working area for the individual Internet-Draft, "A proposed standard which allows websites and services to disclose information about their usage of analytics software and user tracking.".